jmbejara/comp-econ-sp18/HW/hw-07/readme.md

 # HW 7

  - Watch [these 4 videos about data wrangling in R](https://www.youtube.com/playlist?list=PL9HYL-VRX0oQOWAFoKHFQAsWAI3ImbNPk).
 There is no need to report that you completed this.
-However, you should remember the basic concepts of "tidy data" as there may be a conceptual question about it on the final.
+However, it will be helpful for the R section of this assignment.
  - Redo the Chipotle assignment from HW 3.
 This time do it in R. This is to familiarize yourself with R's "Tidyverse", starting with `readr`, `dplyr`, and `ggplot2`.
 See the "Chipotle in R" section below for details.
  - Perform a Monte Carlo experiment to demonstrate Instrumental Variables estimation.
 See the section "Instrumental Variables Monte Carlo" below for details.
  - Complete the Fixed Effects exercises.
 Do each exercises *in Python and in R.* See the "Fixed Effects Exercises" section below for more details.